Recording tutorial videos

-Every APNG in this tutorial set was produced the same way: a tiny
+Every tutorial recording is produced the same way: a driver script

-record_start, narrated each interaction, performed the action, and
+narrates each interaction, performs the action, and lets the helper

 Source files: